 Local and industry directories

 These sites are usually well-indexed by search engines which makes them notable in terms of local real estate SEO.
-Local directories, like local blogs, are strongly associated with your area so that’s an excellent way to secure yourself a citation.
+Local directories, like local blogs that accept guest posts, are strongly associated with your area so that’s an excellent way to secure yourself a citation.

 Industry directories, even if they’re not immediately associated with your area, still carry a huge value.
 If the site is popular among industry players, local search engines will crawl it often because it’s relevant for industry members all around the country.